syncfusion-content/blazor-docs/blazor/splitter/split-panes.md

 ## Vertical layout

 By setting value to `Orientation` API as `Vertical`, splitter will be rendered in vertical orientation.
-Splitter container will be splitted as panes in vertical flow direction with horizontal separator.
+Splitter container will be split as panes in vertical flow direction with horizontal separator.

 ```cshtml